viveka-io/viveka/docs/presentation1-timeline.md

 # Viveka Presentation Timeline

 ### The problem
 * We are moving toward continuous deployment.
-We need to have safe continuous deployment
+We need to have more automation testing
 * We need to help testers as manual testing will be decreased
-* Hard to predict where QAs should test when developers make a change in a common CSS or Javascript.
+* Hard to predict where QAs should test when developers make a change in a common code base
 * Multiple brands
-* Layout regression is very hard to detect
+* Layout regression is very hard to detect.
+Let's do it using computers
 * There are good tools but there is no complete end to end solution

 ### What other projects can.
 Why it is not enough?
-* PhantomCSS - PhantomJS only, simple screenshot based diff
+* PhantomCSS (Huddle) - PhantomJS only, simple screenshot based diff
-* Facebook Huxley - PhantomJS only, simple screenshot based diff
+* Huxley (Facebook) - PhantomJS only, simple screenshot based diff
-* BBC Wraith - PhantomJS only, simple screenshot based diff
+* Wraith (BBC) - PhantomJS only, simple screenshot based diff
-* Depicted - PhantomJS only, simple screenshot based diff
+* Depicted (Google) - PhantomJS only, simple screenshot based diff
-* Galen - need to write the layout specification.
+* Galen Framework - need to write the layout specifications.

 ### Our idea
 * Complete end to end solution